torinkwok/NSRegExNamedCaptureGroup/README.md

 ## Good news

-Languages or libraries like Python, PHP's preg engine, and .NET languages support captures to *named* locations, we call which __Named Capture Groups__.
-One of the most important benefits of NCG is that assigning a human-readable name to each individual capture group may be less confusing later to someone reading the code who might otherwise be left wondering about which one number conrrepsponds which one capture group.
+Languages or libraries like Python, PHP's preg engine, and .NET languages support captures to *named* locations, that we called __Named Capture Groups__.
+One of the most important benefits of NCG is that assigning a human-readable name to each individual capture group may be less confusing later to someone reading the code who might otherwise be left wondering about which one number exactly conrrepsponds which one capture group.

 ## Bad news
 Named Capture Groups is great. [`NSRegularExpression`](https://developer.apple.com/documentation/foundation/nsregularexpression) does not support it.